wouter-swierstra/logic-notes/notes/notes.md

 | 6       | enter while and execute `p:=p+i` | 3  |        6        |       3        |
 | 7       | execute `i:=i+1`   |   3              |        6        |       4        |

+The 'line' column refers to the line number of the statement we are executing; the 'change' gives a (human-readable) description of what has happened; the other three columns contain the current value of the three variables in which we are interested.

 Here we can see that our program terminates in the final state where